 Our Favorite Family Reunion Activities for All Ages

 My parents, siblings, and I all get together for family reunions every other year.
 I have five sisters and four brothers, and when you add in spouses and grandchildren it makes for quite the crowd!
 We find somewhere in the middle of nowhere that can fit all of us and spend a week together.

 When I say middle of nowhere, I mean middle of nowhere!
 Our reunion this summer required driving on 41 miles of unpaved forest service roads in the Idaho mountains.
-The drive in was so epic that my eleven-year-old wrote a poem about it.

 Luckily, we’ve learned to entertain one another, and I’m delighted to share some of our favorite family reunion activities here:

 This is much more Mike’s style of entertainment than mine, but he loves playing with my siblings and many of the grandchildren, including our four kids.
 Ultimate frisbee is a great family reunion activity, because you only need a frisbee to play.

 While we choose very remote family reunion sites partly to save costs, we also love the fact that these locations get us deep into nature.
 We’ll be staying at some old middle-of-nowhere ranch or bed and breakfast, with no other homes in sight.
 The kids love exploring the local area.
 This year’s reunion site featured a lake with canoes and kayaks.
 Two years ago we enjoyed staying on a working farm, where the grandchildren were allowed to gather fresh eggs to cook for breakfast every morning.

 Family reunions are wonderful opportunities to share stories from growing up, as well as to catch up on what everyone has been up to since the last reunions.
 Tell stories about extended family and ancestors, too.
 Studies show that children do better in life when they have an understanding of their family history and culture.